 More severe allergy attacks will not abate with home remedies, and it’s essential that you quickly recognize more serious symptoms, like abdominal cramps and breathing problems.
 What should you do in the case of anaphylaxis or anaphylactic shock?

 When experiencing serious allergy symptoms, visiting your local Urgency Room could bring you relief faster than you thought possible.
 You can schedule a visit at one of our offices now and skip the waiting room completely.
-Our skilled and experienced emergency physicians and nurses are well trained to care for serious allergic reactions.
-At the UR, we treat the allergy symptoms.
-Treating and allergic reaction does not require any testing and we do not do allergy testing.
-We’re dedicated to helping you return to your healthy self as soon as possible.
+Our skilled and experienced emergency physicians and staff are well-trained to care for serious allergic reactions.